simon-p-j-r/CsEAE/README.md

 For detailed usage and additional information, please refer to the documentation of **CsEAE** or **CsLLMs**.

 ---

+## Model

+We have preserved all the parameters related to the LLMs mentioned in the paper.
+If needed, please do not hesitate to contact me.

+meta-llama3-8B- data in [ACE, RAMS, WikiEvents, MLEE, GENEVA]

+meta-llama3-8B-instructed- data in [ACE, RAMS, WikiEvents, MLEE, GENEVA]

+meta-llama3-8B-csllms- data in [RAMS, WikiEvents, MLEE]

+llama-3-8B-instructed-ace-wiki-rams

+llama-3-8B-instructed-ace-wiki-rams-geneva

+llama-3-8B-instructed-ace-wiki-rams-mlee

+llama-3-8B-instructed-wiki-rams-mlee

+llama-3-8B-instructed-csllms-wiki-rams-mlee

+llama-3-8B-instructed-ace-wiki-rams-mlee-geneva

+llama-3-8B-instructed-csllms-ace-wiki-rams-mlee-geneva

+---
 ## Acknowledgments
 We gratefully acknowledge the contributions of Yubo Ma, I-Hung Hsu and Yuxin He for their foundational code and data preprocessing methods.